chimera/doorlock/readme.md

 ## TODO

--   [ ] Update list of cards every few minutes from Cobot
+-   [x] Update list of cards every few minutes from Cobot
--   [ ] Push up logs/checkins to management app
+-   [x] Push up logs/checkins to management app
 -   [ ] Get working with Nexedus
 -   [ ] Protect card and log pages such that people can't just login to the wifi and copy-paste card ID numbers into the form
 -   [ ] Handle card reading directly in hardware, no ability to manually type into the webform
 -   [ ] Log error messages and other app issues remotely

-## Setting up Cobot
+# Setting up Cobot

 - Register a new application at https://www.cobot.me/oauth2_clients
 - Set the Scope to `checkin_tokens write write_check_ins read read_time_passes`
 - Paste the Access Token (used for dev / non-interactive purposes) into the COBOT_ACCESS_TOKEN variable in `.env` (based on `.env.example` -- see below instructions)

+# Developing

+- Install dependencies with `npm install`
+- Run `node src/server.js`

-## Configuring Raspberry Pi
+# Configuring Raspberry Pi

 On the RPI: